ocean-tracking-network/biologging_standardization/templates/fields/organismSizeMeasurementDescription.md

 Details of method used for size measurement reported.

 ## Format
-String, e.g. from shark snout to top tip of tail
+String, e.g. "from shark snout to top tip of tail"

 ## Similar Terms
 |Term|Definition URL|Source Vocabulary Publisher/Creator|